Riding the Trend or Protecting Profits | Affirm Holdings Inc. (AFRM)

 Morgan Stanley gave a rating of “Overweight” to AFRM, setting the target price at $142 in the report published on February 08th of the current year.

-During the last 5 trading sessions, AFRM rose by +14.08%.
-In addition, Affirm Holdings Inc. saw 26.24% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AFRM rose by +21.69%, in comparison to the 20-day moving average, which settled at $114.49.
+In addition, Affirm Holdings Inc. saw 29.46% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading